Standard Scope of Services

 Life safety

 The fire risk assessment report will detail the significant findings of the assessment.
-Where necessary, the report will provide recommendations for additional measures the assessor deems necessary, to reduce or maintain risk from fire at a tolerable level.
+Where necessary, the report will provide recommendations for additional measures the Fire risk assessor deems necessary, to reduce or maintain risk from fire at a tolerable level.

 This scope of services does not make provision for any client meetings, beyond the inspection, to discuss the assessment report and associated findings.